1anyway/VestaFinance/README.md

 		vars.netDebtChange = _VSTChange;

-		// If the adjustment incorporates a debt increase and system is in Normal Mode, then trigger a borrowing fee if (_isDebtIncrease) {
+		// If the adjustment incorporates a debt increase and system is in Normal Mode, then trigger a borrowing fee. if (_isDebtIncrease) {
 			vars.VSTFee = _triggerBorrowingFee(
 				vars.asset,